-Figure IX-13: Floats trajectories without fish passage at Ivoz Ramet (fish passage closed)
+Figure IX-12: Floats trajectories without fish passage at Ivoz Ramet (fish passage closed)

+Figure IX-13: Floats trajectories for initial geometry of fish passage at Ivoz Ramet (fish passage opened)

+IX.3.2 Modified geometry

-Figure IX-14: Floats trajectories for initial geometry of fish passage at Ivoz Ramet (fish passage opened) IX.3.2 $Modified\ geometry$ geometry of the upstream extremity of the separation wall and thus of the surface beam supporting conditions.
+When looking closer to the feasibility of the proposed solution, and in particular when looking at support conditions for the surface beam, it appeared that the separation wall geometry was not exactly as presented on the available drawings.
+On-site inspection by divers confirmed a different geometry of the upstream extremity of the separation wall and thus of the surface beam supporting conditions.
 These new elements have been taken into account to modify the design of the intake of the fish passage on the model.
-This had significant impacts on the intake geometry, and in particular on the location of the intake weir, as well as on the HPP water intake area (Figure IX-15).
+This had significant impacts on the intake geometry, and in particular on the location of the intake weir, as well as on the HPP water intake area (Figure IX-14).